Usage

 The basic outline of the usage is the same for all repository types:

-• Create the repository object
+- Create the repository object.

-• Add packages to it.
-These must be files somewhere on your filesystem which is not their final destination
+- Add packages to it.
+These must be files somewhere on your filesystem which is not their final destination.

-• Export the repository to the destination folder.
+- Export the repository to the destination folder.
 This overwrites any repository already there (but not any extra files you might have).

 That's all there is to it.
 Note that there is no ability to "load" existing repositories and change them.
 This is deliberate.
-If you want to do incremental repository maintenance it is far easier to keep necessary info yourself in your own format than to parse it out of various repositories.
+If you want to do incremental repository maintenance, it is far easier to keep the necessary info yourself in your own format than to parse it out of various repositories.

-Currently repositories are required to be signed and you need to provide signing info for export (see examples below).
+Currently repositories are required to be signed, and you need to provide signing info for export (see examples below).
 This requirement might be relaxed in future versions.

 APT